felixsty/zoom-saas-sql-analysis/README.md

 ## Analysis

 - SQL queries were used to analyze **user signups, churn, revenue, and lifetime metrics**.
-- All query outputs saved as images in `results/images/`.
+- All query outputs are visualized using Tableau.
-- Detailed results and insights are in the separate file: [`results/zoom_analysis.md`](results/zoom_analysis.md).
+- Detailed results and insights are in the separate file: [`analysis/zoom_analysis.md`](analysis/zoom_analysis.md).

 ---